EMMADevelopment/inapp-plugin-prism-android/README.md

 ```

-In an Activity or Fragment request the available prism (If there are many prism avaiable only is showed the latest created).
+In an Activity or Fragment request the available prism (If there are many prism avaiable only is shown the latest created).

 ``` kotlin
 import io.emma.android.EMMA